apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

   batch being sent without going through any intermediate memory copying or serialization steps.
 * Reconstruct a Arrow record batch from the Protobuf representation of `FlightData` without any memory copying or deserialization.
+In fact, we intercept the encoded data payloads without allowing the Protocol Buffers library to touch them.

-In a sense we are "having our cake and eat it, too".
-Flight implementations having these optimizations will have better performance, while naive gRPC clients talking to the Flight service and use a Protobuf library to deserialize `FlightData` (though with some performance penalty).
+In a sense we are "having our cake and eating it, too".
+Flight implementations having these optimizations will have better performance, while naive gRPC clients can still talk to the Flight service and use a Protobuf library to deserialize `FlightData` (albeit with some performance penalty).

 As far as absolute speed, in our C++ data throughput benchmarks, we are seeing end-to-end TCP throughput in excess of 2-3GB/s on localhost without TLS